Manish999999999/dsa_miniproject/README.md

 Contact Management System

-(Data Structures and Algorithms Mini Project in C)
+A simple Data Structures & Algorithms mini project built in C++ using Linked List.
 ---------------------------------------------------------------------------------------------

 Overview

-The Contact Management System is a simple console-based application developed in C using the concept of Singly Linked List.
+Contact Management System is a console-based program developed in C++ using Singly Linked List.
-This program allows users to store and manage contact details such as name, phone number, and email address.
+It is used to store and manage contact information such as name, phone number, and email.

-The main aim of this project is to understand and apply Data Structures and Algorithms in a practical way.
+The main purpose of this project is to make learning Data Structures and Algorithms easier and more practical.
-It provides a menu-driven interface where users can perform different operations on contacts.

-This project helps in learning how linked lists work and how data can be added, searched, updated, and deleted dynamically.
+It demonstrates basic operations on linked lists in a simple and interactive way.
 ---------------------------------------------------------------------------------------------
 Features

 Add new contact